Thank you for reading our post, please rate this article at the end.

 - Several variables influence how far you can air down, notably the rim load, width, aspect ratio, and payload.

-Personally, I’m hardly obsessed with these figures as much, but it’s because I’ve been off-roading for a while.
+Personally, I’m hardly as obsessed with these figures as much, but it’s because I’ve been off-roading for a while.
 I’ve played with the tire pressures more than enough times and in different situations, so I’m confident enough to know what my truck can handle.

 You also don’t need to worry.
 Start with the 25% drop in height and run with that.
 And over time, as you learn more about the technical aspects of your ride, you can change the tire pressure.

-Effects of Airing Down Too Much/ When Not to Air Down
+Effects of Airing Down Too Much

 Lose Ground Clearance: The first effect of airing down too much is that you will likely lose ground clearance.
 Generally, airing up gives you half an inch of ground clearance, but dropping the pressure gives away up to 2 inches of clearance.